 Penthouses, lofts and duplexes define extravagance in a high rise, whereby it is more like a semi-detached or double storey house in the sky.

 - A Penthouse refers to the topmost unit of a residential high rise, and typically takes up an entire floor - or at least half the floor.

 Although in previous developments penthouses were single-storey, the trends have changed and now most Penthouses are double-storey homes.

 There is usually only a single Penthouse within a single block of high-rise, making it the most expensive unit.

 - Lofts and Duplexes are similar types with different names.
 These are typically double-storey units within a residential high rise.

 All these properties can carry either a commercial or residential title, depending on the Land Title.

-These are the newly introduced types of properties in the market.
+SoHo, SoFo, SoVo and VOS are some of the newer type of properties in the market.

 They were introduced in the market when the developers were bounded by the Housing Development Act (HDA) to build only 70 units of homes in a 1-acre land.

 But with a commercial title, a developer can build 100 units within the same 1-acre land.
 Hence, such developments were created due to the extra profit it offers.